MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 01/11/2019
+ms.date: 03/29/2019
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
 # Organize work in the new workspaces (preview) in Power BI

 Workspaces are places to collaborate with colleagues to create collections of dashboards and reports.
-Then you can bundle those collections into *apps* and distribute them to your whole organization or to specific people or groups.
+You can bundle those collections into *apps* with their own table of contents.
+Then you can distribute them to your whole organization or to specific people or groups.
 Power BI is introducing a new workspace experience as a preview.

 ![Power BI new workspaces preview](media/service-new-workspaces/power-bi-new-workspaces-preview.png)

-With the new workspaces preview, you can now:
+With the new workspaces preview, you can:

 - Assign workspace roles to user groups: security groups, distribution lists, Office 365 groups, and individuals.
 - Create a workspace in Power BI without creating an Office 365 group.
 - Use more granular workspaces roles for more flexible permissions management in a workspace.
+- Create the new apps, with built-in navigation.

 Read about how to [create one of the new workspaces](service-create-the-new-workspaces.md).